-Arturo Morselli is a second-year student in Religion, Philosophy and Ethics BA at Kings College London.
-He is to graduate in May 2020 with a dissertation project on Salafi Jihadism and a critical analysis of the theological elements in the ideology of the Hay’ at Tahrir al-Sham (a Syrian-based extremist group).
+Arturo Morselli is post graduated in Terrorism and Political Violence from University of St Andrews, Scotland and graduated in Religion, Philosophy and Ethics at Kings College London.
+He has graduated in May 2020 with a dissertation project on Salafi Jihadism and a critical analysis of the theological elements in the ideology of the Hay’ at Tahrir al-Sham (a Syrian-based extremist group).
 He maintains a clear focus on the study of Islamic Theology and the way its interpretation feeds into such concepts as radicalisation and terrorism, with a further interest in the Middle East.
 He is also studying Arabic, so as to have a deeper understanding of original texts and Arabic-written content.

 He is about to finish a four-month long internship with a diplomatic NGO in consultative status with the ECOSOC of the United Nations, and has carried out in-depth research and analysis on matters of policy-making and geopolitics.
 He had had the opportunity to present and argue his report at the UN General HQ in New York City, which surely was an incredibly valuable experience.